Go Back Go Back

 UNFPA in India

-UNFPA, the United Nations Population Fund, is the lead UN agency.
+UNFPA, the United Nations Population Fund, is the leading UN sexual and reproductive health agency.
 UNFPA’s mission is to deliver a world where every pregnancy is wanted, every childbirth is safe and every young person’s potential is fulfilled ensuring rights and choices for all.
 Our work is guided by the principles of a human rights-based approach set in place by 1994 International Conference on Population and Development (ICPD), gender empowerment and equality, and the imperative that no one is left behind.

 We work towards achieving three transformative results that promise to change the world for every woman, man and young person by 2030: